dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/index.md

 ## Data templating

-Without the use of data templates, our app UI in the [What is data binding](#what-is-data-binding) section would look like the following.
+Without the use of data templates, our app UI in the [Example of data binding](#example-of-data-binding) section would look like the following:

 :::image type="content" source="./media/index/demo-no-template.png" alt-text="Data Binding Demo without Data Templates":::